Political Studies (POLS)

 Attributes: Social Science

 This course offers students a comprehensive and critical approach to the central features of domestic and international terrorism, with an emphasis on Canada.
 Students will be encouraged to look at the different ways in which terrorist issues have been framed by different authors and national contexts.
-Students may not hold credit for POLS 3540 and any of either POLS 3621 or POLS 3140 when titled "Terrorism and Political Violence."
+May not be held with either POLS 3621 or POLS 3140 when titled "Terrorism and Political Violence."

 Attributes: Social Science